-(1) obtain the name, home and office mailing addresses, and home and office telephone numbers of the person being counseled;

-(2) obtain the name and title of the person(s) whom the employee claims has engaged in a violation of the Act and the employing office in which this person(s) works;

-(3) obtain a detailed description of the action(s) at issue, including all relevant dates, and the covered employee's reason(s) for believing that a violation may have occurred;

-(4) inquire as to the relief sought by the covered employee;

-(5) obtain the name, address and telephone number of the employee's representative, if any, and whether the representative is an attorney.

-(h) Role of Counselor in Attempting Informal Resolution.
+- obtain the name, home and office mailing and e-mail addresses, and home and office telephone numbers of the person being counseled; - (2) obtain the name and title of the person(s) whom the employee claims has engaged in a violation of the Act, e-mail address, if known, and the employing office in which this person(s) works; - (3) obtain a detailed description of the action(s) at issue, including all relevant dates, and the covered employee's reason(s) for believing that a violation may have occurred; - (4) inquire as to the relief sought by the covered employee; - (5) obtain the name, business and e-mail addresses, and telephone number of the employee's representative, if any, and whether the representative is an attorney. - (h) Counselor Not a Representative.
+The counselor shall inform the person being counseled that the counselor does not represent either the employing office or the employee.
+The counselor provides information regarding the Act and the Office and may act as a third-party intermediary with the goals of increasing the individual's understanding of his or her rights and responsibilities under the Act and of promoting the early resolution of the matter. - (i) Duration of Counseling Period.
+The period for counseling shall be 30 days, beginning on the date that the request for counseling is filed by the employee in accordance with section 1.03(a) of these rules, unless the employee requests in writing on a form provided by the Office to reduce the period and the Executive Director agrees. - (j) Role of Counselor in Attempting Informal Resolution.
 In order to attempt to resolve the matter brought to the attention of the counselor, the counselor must obtain a waiver of confidentiality pursuant to section 2.03(e)(2) of these rules.
-If the employee executes such a waiver, the counselor may:

-(1) conduct a limited inquiry for the purpose of obtaining any information necessary to attempt an informal resolution or formal settlement;

-(2) reduce to writing any formal settlement achieved and secure the signatures of the employee, his or her representative, if any, and a member of the employing office who is authorized to enter into a settlement on the employing office's behalf; and, pursuant to section 414 of the Act and section 9.05 of these rules, seek the approval of the Executive Director.
-Nothing in this subsection, however, precludes the employee, the employing office or their representatives from reducing to writing any formal settlement.
+If the employee executes such a waiver, the counselor may: - (1) conduct a limited inquiry for the purpose of obtaining any information necessary to attempt an informal resolution or formal settlement; - (2) reduce to writing any formal settlement achieved and secure the signatures of the employee, his or her representative, if any, and a member of the employing office who is authorized to enter into a settlement on the employing office's behalf; and, pursuant to section 414 of the Act and section 9.05 of these rules, seek the approval of the Executive Director.
+Nothing in this subsection, however, precludes the employee, the employing office or their representatives from reducing to writing any formal settlement. - (k) Duty to Proceed.
+An employee who initiates a proceeding under this part shall be responsible at all times for proceeding,

-(i) Counselor Not a Representative.
-The counselor shall inform the person being counseled that the counselor does not represent either the employing office or the employee.
-The counselor provides information and may act as a third-party intermediary with the goals of increasing the individual's understanding of his or her rights and responsibilities under the Act and of promoting the early resolution of the matter.

-(j) Duration of Counseling Period.
-The period for counseling shall be 30 days, beginning on the date that the request for counseling is received by the Office unless the employee and the Office agree to reduce the period.